 What's so special about the SOLARHOME?

 When a car manufacturer releases a revolutionary new model that uses absolutely no petrol, gas, or oil, never has to be plugged in for charging, has an unlimited range, and simply requires a new battery every twenty years, it will be considered a game changer.
 This is essentially what the SOLARHOME is.
-These days there are plenty of 'sustainable/eco/net-zero-carbon' houses around, but look closely and you'll find that they are all either connected to and dependent on a fossil-fuel-powered grid (which is increasingly unreliable and expensive) and/or use diesel, petrol, gas, coal, or wood fires for heating, cooking, hot water, and backup generators.
+These days there are plenty of 'sustainable/eco/net-zero-carbon' houses around, but look closely and you'll find that they are all either connected to and dependent on a fossil-fuel-powered grid (which is increasingly unreliable and expensive, and obviously isn't emission-free) and/or use diesel, petrol, gas, coal, or wood fires for heating, cooking, hot water, and backup generators.
 Greens Beach SOLARHOME is all-electric and has all the comfort, conveniences, and appliances expected of a modern home, yet it is powered 100% by fully-recyclable solar-charged batteries 100% of the time, throughout the year, even during a cold Tasmanian winter.
 It has zero emissions (direct or indirect), zero utility bills, requires no generator or grid backup, and requires zero maintenance.
 Most 'experts' will tell you this can't be done with current technology.
 The SOLARHOME is living proof that with good design and very few compromises, this could be (and hopefully will be) how all houses are built in the not-too-distant future.
-It's a genuinely emission-free, commercially-viable, off-grid house for environmentally-conscious people who want to live a normal modern life without having to constantly obsess about a generator, gas bottles, wood fire ... or their quarterly power bills.
+It's a commercially-viable off-grid house for environmentally-conscious people who want to live a normal modern life without having to constantly obsess about their home's carbon emissions, generators, gas bottles, wood fires ... or their quarterly power bills.

 How much energy does the SOLARHOME use?

-Greens Beach SOLARHOME uses less than 12 kWh per day for all electricity (much less in summer), including heating, hot water, cooking, and all appliances; which equates to 52 kWh/m² per annum (based on an internal floor area of 84 m²).
-This is significantly less than the theoretical primary energy demand required for German Passivhaus certification, by far the strictest energy efficiency standard in the world.
+Greens Beach SOLARHOME uses an average of less than 10 kWh per day for all electricity (which provides all heating, hot water, water pressure pumps, waste water treatment system, lighting, cooking, and all the usual appliances expected of a modern home).
+This equates to 43 kWh/m² per annum (based on an internal floor area of 84 m²), which is significantly less than the theoretical primary energy demand required for German Passivhaus certification, by far the strictest energy efficiency standard in the world.

-Could I go off-grid and emission-free with my existing house?
+Could I go off-grid with my existing house?

-Most modern houses have way too much glazing, nowhere near enough insulation, and are far too leaky to ever be truly energy efficient.
+Most modern houses have way too much poorly orientated glazing, nowhere near enough insulation, and are far too leaky to ever be truly energy efficient in regards to heating and cooling.
 They're also generally much bigger than necessary.
-However, if gas (or a wood fire if you live in the country) is used for cooking and heating, and electricity consumption can be reduced to less than 15 kWh/day by installing newer energy-efficient appliances (including heat pumps for hot water, induction cook tops, microwave ovens, etc), it certainly is possible to go off-grid, although you won't be completely emission free.
+However, if gas (or a wood fire if you live in the country) is used for cooking and heating, it's not that difficult to go totally off-grid with current technology.

 Why use solar panels and batteries only, what about all the other types of renewable energy technology?